RalphORama/MoreMeat/README.md

 **Features**
 - [ ] Listener for "Raw \<Meat\>" -> "Cooked \<Meat\>"
+- [ ] If entity is on fire, drop cooked meat
 - [ ] Player meat drops
   - [ ] Add username to item name